Bowers & Wilkins Px7 S2 Wireless Headphones Review

 Phone Calls

-The Bowers & Wilkins Px7 S2 Wireless are the next generation of the Bowers & Wilkins PX7 Wireless.
+The Bowers & Wilkins Px7 S2 Wireless are the next generation of the Bowers & Wilkins PX7 Wireless and the model below the Bowers & Wilkins Px8 Wireless.
 Entering the market with a sleek, high-end build and features like aptX HD and aptX Adaptive codec support for a high-quality audio experience, these over-ears offer a versatile performance for users looking for a more elevated sound from Bluetooth headphones.
-That said, their noise cancelling (ANC) performance falls short compared to similarly-priced over-ears like the Sony WH-1000XM5 Wireless, and they aren't as customizable, which is a drawback if you're not into their default sound.
+That said, their noise cancelling (ANC) performance falls short compared to similarly priced over-ears like the Sony WH-1000XM5 Wireless, and they aren't as customizable, which is a drawback if you're not into their default sound.

 Our Verdict

 The Bowers & Wilkins Px7 S2 are satisfactory for neutral sound.
-Out of the box, these headphones have an excited sound that delivers extra thump, rumble, and boom while vocals and instruments stand out, thanks to added brightness in the treble.
-Their sound isn't the most neutral, especially as the extra bass muddies the mix a bit.
+Out of the box, these headphones have a fairly excited sound that delivers extra thump, rumble, and boom while vocals and instruments stand out, thanks to added brightness in the treble.
+Their sound isn't the most analytical, especially as the extra bass can overwhelm mids.
 Although the feature isn't the most robust, their companion app offers sliders for tuning the bass and treble to your liking.
+You can use them to connect to multiple devices via Bluetooth, analog, or USB-C.

 Pros